LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-04-DTLeftJoins2.md

 }
 ```

-## Install Entity Framework Core and other packages
+## Install Entity Framework Core and other packages ##

 Depending on which .NET Core SDK you installed, go to.

 - Tools.
 - Click on **NuGet package manager** then select **Manage NuGet Packages for Solution** Microsoft.EntityFrameworkCore.
-- Select the **Browse** tab and type into the search bar "Microsoft.EntityFrameworkCore"
+- Select the **Browse** tab and type into the search bar "Microsoft.EntityFrameworkCore".
-- If you don't know the version, please select, type into the package manager console `dotnet --info`
+- If you don't know the version, please select, type into the package manager console `dotnet --info`.

 Also install depending on version: